Saluda Grade

 Saluda Grade was the steepest standard-gauge mainline railway grade in the United States.
 Owned by the Norfolk Southern Railway as part of its W Line, Saluda Grade in Polk County, North Carolina, gained 606 ft in elevation in fewer than 3 mi between Melrose and Saluda, North Carolina.
 Average grade was 4.24 percent for 2.6 mi and maximum was 4.9% for about 300 ft.
-In December 2001, Norfolk Southern took the line containing the grade out of service for economic reasons.
+In late 2001, Norfolk Southern took the line containing the grade out of service for economic reasons.
 In a contract signed August 5, 2024, Saluda Grade was sold to the Saluda Grade Trail Conservancy, with plans to convert to a rail trail.

 History

 Captain Charles W. Pearson was assigned to select a route for the Asheville and Spartanburg Railroad (A&SRR) to ascend the Blue Ridge front; the area where the rolling hills of the Piedmont end at the foot of the Blue Ridge Mountains.
 Despite numerous surveys, no route was found for a railroad to traverse the mountains at a tolerable grade; the best route followed the Pacolet River valley and gorge.
 The line began its climb at the bottom of Melrose Mountain, where Tryon is today, at 1081 ft, and continued on the south side of the Pacolet valley.
 At Melrose, the Saluda Grade began and climbed to the town of Saluda, cresting in the center of town at an elevation of 2097 ft.